-The Trump tax bill enacted last year capped the deduction for state and local taxes (SALT) at $10,000 a year, meaning many families may end up paying taxes twice on the income they earn.
-Before the Trump tax bill, Orange County families were able to fully deduct property taxes and other state taxes from their income—meaning it was untaxed at the federal level.
-That changed last year with the Trump tax overhaul.
+The Trump tax law enacted in 2018 capped the SALT deduction at $10,000 a year, meaning many families have had to pay taxes twice on the income they earn.
+Before the Trump tax law, Orange County families were able to fully deduct property taxes and other state taxes from their income—meaning it was untaxed at the federal level.
+That changed with the Trump tax overhaul.

 Nearly half of taxpayers in the 45th District use the SALT deduction, with an average deduction of more than $22,000 per household.
 The SALT deduction cap meant that many middle class families had higher tax bills in 2018 and have continued to see their taxes go up.
 What’s worse, the Trump tax bill imposes a marriage penalty.
 While unmarried individuals can each file for $10,000 worth of SALT deductions—totaling $20,000 worth of deductions—a married couple can only claim $10,000.

 Congresswoman Porter introduced the Supporting Americans with Lower Taxes (SALT) Act to restore the state and local tax deduction for Americans making less than $400,000 a year.
 Restoring the SALT deduction will provide immediate relief for middle class families residing in places with high costs of living, such as Orange County.
 To prevent abuse by the ultra-wealthy, Americans making between $400,000 and $1 million can deduct some state and local taxes per year, while those making above $1 million cannot deduct any.
 This bill provides tax certainty and generates revenue for the federal government, as the existing SALT cap expires in 2028 for all Americans regardless of income.